fergald/explainer-bfcache-ccns/README.md

 as potentially guarding access to sensitive information.
-We are not aware of any reasons why sites would use insecure cookies for this purpose and it is very poor security practice to do so.
+We are not aware of any reasons why sites would use non-HttpOnly cookies only for this purpose and it is very poor security practice to do so.
-As a result we aim for an end-state where only secure cookies are considered.
+As a result we aim for an end-state where only HttpOnly cookies are considered.

 #### Access tokens